 Which iPad should I buy?
-The iPad mini 2, the iPad mini 4, the iPad Air 2, the 9.7-inch iPad Pro or the 12.9-inch iPad Pro?
-(Or should I wait for the iPad mini 5, the iPad Pro 2 or the iPad Air 3?)
-I'm not sure how powerful an iPad needs to be, how big a screen I need, or how much money I should spend.
+The new iPad, the iPad mini 4, the 9.7-inch iPad Pro or the 12.9-inch iPad Pro?
+(Or should I wait for the iPad mini 5 or the iPad Pro 2) I'm not sure how powerful an iPad needs to be, how big a screen I need, or how much money I should spend.
 And how much storage should I get - will 32GB be enough?

 Our iPad buying guide will get into all of these questions, but before we do, some quick links.
 If you're just looking for where to buy a new iPad, you can go directly to the Apple Store from here: